Skip to main content

 Best first move: If you want the easiest enrollment path, look for noncredit older-adult classes first.

-• What it is: College-run classes for personal enrichment, wellness, skills, arts, language, or technology, usually without academic credit.
+• What it is: College-run classes for enrichment, wellness, skills, arts, language, or technology, usually without academic credit.

 • Who can use it: Seniors who want flexibility, lower pressure, and fewer admissions barriers.